High level of capital preservation as Senior Loans have first priority of repayment and are secured by the issuer’s assets

 Returns for Symphony Floating Rate Senior Loan Fund are unaudited.

-You will usually pay brokerage fees to your dealer if you purchase or sell units of the investment fund on the Toronto Stock Exchange or other alternative Canadian trading system (an “exchange”).
-If the units are purchased or sold on an exchange, investors may pay more than the current net asset value when buying units of the investment fund and may receive less than the current net asset value when selling them.
+You will usually pay brokerage fees to your dealer if you purchase or sell shares of the investment funds on the Toronto Stock Exchange or other alternative Canadian trading system (an “exchange”).
+If the shares are purchased or sold on an exchange, investors may pay more than the current net asset value when buying shares of the investment fund and may receive less than the current net asset value when selling them.

 There are ongoing fees and expenses associated with owning units of an investment fund.
-An investment fund must prepare disclosure documents that contain key information about the fund.
-You can find more detailed information about the fund in the public filings available at www.sedar.com.
-The indicated rates of return are the historical annual compounded total returns including changes in unit value and reinvestment of all distributions and does not take into account certain fees such as redemption costs or income taxes payable by any securityholder that would have reduced returns.
+An investment fund must prepare disclosure documents that contain key information about the Fund.
+You can find more detailed information about the Fund in the public filings available at www.sedarplus.ca.
+The indicated rates of return are the historical annual compounded total returns including changes in unit value and reinvestment of all distributions and do not take into account certain fees such as redemption costs or income taxes payable by any securityholder that would have reduced returns.
 Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.

 Filter By Document Type: